ghc-proposals/ghc-proposals/proposals/0000-type-level-literals.rst

 Costs and Drawbacks
 -------------------
-The cost is an extra language tag.
+The cost is an extra language extension name.
 It is trivial to implement.

 Alternatives